serenahathi/CV/README.md

 #### Analytical thinker
 My experience working within the digital marketing sector has allowed me to sharpen my analytical skillset and appreciate the wider commercial context in which an organisation operates.

 I am adept at observing trends and drawing actionable insights from large data sets to drive efficiencies.
-In my previous role as a Digital Marketing Manager for example, I was reponsible for developing the organisation's paid search acquisition strategy and identified opportunities for growth resulting in a 24% increase in conversion alongside a reduction in cost per acquisition year on year.
+In my previous role as a Digital Marketing Manager for example, I was responsible for developing the organisation's paid search acquisition strategy and identified opportunities for growth resulting in a 24% increase in conversion alongside a reduction in cost per acquisition year on year.
 As a result of these efforts, Domestic & General was shortlisted for an award at the [UK Search Awards](http://www.searchawards.co.uk/shortlist) in 2017.

 #### Problem solver
 I try to approach problems by thoroughly analysing the issue at hand, seeking feedback from stakeholders to identify where pain points exist and then reviewing possible solutions from different perspectives before embarking on a course of action.